garrettcmeyer/garrettcmeyer.github.io/create3.md

 layout: default
 ---

-Text can be **bold**, _italic_, or ~~strikethrough~~.

 # Project Description
-A Mixed Reality "Playground" space to visualize and control the iRobot Create3.
-In this playground you can play notes from the Create3, drive it back and forth, visualize SLAM, visualize an rplidar laser scan, visualize a PMD time of flight camera pointcloud, and see the Create3 move in real time all while seeing the real world anchroed through the mixed reality passthrough features of the Quest 2
+A Mixed Reality "playground" space to visualize and control the iRobot Create3.
+In this project you can play notes from the Create3, drive it back and forth, visualize SLAM, visualize an RPLIDAR laser scan, visualize a PMD time of flight camera pointcloud, and see the Create3 move in real time all while seeing the real world anchored through the mixed reality passthrough features of the Quest 2
 # Materials used
 *   [iRobot Create3](https://edu.irobot.com/what-we-offer/create3)
 *   [NXP 8M Plus NavQ+](https://emcraft.com/products/1222)